storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 The Relationship tab on the Character form describes significant character-to-character relationships.

 Relationships are made when two people with a different set of values and often varying personalities come together.
-Relationships in fiction  can be a source of conflict.
+Relationships in fiction (and in life)  can be a source of conflict.

 Most stories involve interactions between characters: adversarial, social, familial, romantic.
 A character in a relationship is distinct from a character as an individual; the relationship is a dynamic.
 Characters in a relationship behave differently when they’re together- a sort of role.

 This tab is only one half  of the relationship; go to the Relation character  to define  the other half.
-Be aware that relationships seldom have the same dynamic.
+Be aware that the two sides of a relationship seldom have the same dynamic.

+Create a new Relationship

+Click on this button to add a new relationship:

+![][Add-a-Relationship]

+Relation Type

+Select the type of relationship from the ‘is a’ ComboBox.
+If you can’t find the one you want, add a new one.

 Relation

-Pick the character this relationship exists with.
+Select the character the relationship is with from the ‘to’ list of characters.

-Relation Type

-Typical relationship types are
+Make a relationship on the other character

+Check this box to define the inverse relationship.
+To complete that relationship, however, you must navigate to the other character.

+Once you’ve added a relationship, you can update its defining details:
+![][Inverse-Relationship]
 Trait

-(tk The Odd Couple example)
+Select from list of traits, or add your own.

-Contrasting qualities tend to pull them apart.
-CONTRAST is the key
+Contrasting qualities tend to pull or push characters apart.

 Attitude

-(tk Parent / Child example)
-(tk Watson / Holmes example)
+If the trait is the external behavior defining the relationship, attitude is the internal counterpart, often a feeling.
-(tk Character arc in a relationship is often about evolution of attitude)
+If a Character has a character arc of growth centered on a relationship, it’s often about an evolution of attitude.

 Notes

 Use this field to record your ideas and observations on the relationship.

-Add Relation / Remove Relation buttons
+Remove Relation button

-Use these to add or remove a new relationship for this character.
+If you click on the ‘X’ button on a relationship, you’ll be asked to verify that you wish to remove that relationship.

+Show and Hide a relationship

+If you feel that the relationship takes too much space up you can hide the extra info (Traits, Attitude and notes) by click the little arrow in top right of the relationship.
+You can click the arrow to show this info again.

 ### Flaw Tab ###
 Flaw Tab

-![][Character-Flaw-Tab]
+MISSING IMAGE: C:/dev/src/User Manual/Screenshots/Character Flaw Tab.png

 A character flaw is a negative trait that affects your character or others in a bad way.
 Flaws vary in severity; some are just unpleasant quirks, but a major flaw will have story consequences.
 It’s almost always at the root of a character arc, and must be corrected (a redemption arc) or will lead to your character’s downfall  (a fatal flaw.)

 Flaw Builder

-![][Flaw-Builder]
+MISSING IMAGE: C:/dev/src/User Manual/Screenshots/Flaw Builder.png

 This tool explores some common examples of character flaws.
 ### Backstory Tab ###
 Backstory Tab

-![][Character-Backstory-Tab]
+MISSING IMAGE: C:/dev/src/User Manual/Screenshots/Character Backstory Tab.png

  Backstory is what happened to your character before the story.
 It’s usually introduced as explanation  for traits or beliefs- as the root of a character’s motivations or reactions to story situations.